I spent my entire life searching for the secret to happiness.

 When I was depressed, I could never pinpoint the source.
 I tried — blaming everything from a bad job to bad friends to bad weather — but I never wanted to take personal responsibility for my state of mind.
 Depression felt like something I couldn’t control; an emotional weight from an unknown source.

 It’s a scary feeling, being depressed and not knowing why.
 On paper, my life looked great — I had a steady job, a good apartment, and I was only a two-minute walk from the ocean.
 By most standards, I was living a great life.
 Unfortunately, I wasn’t living by most standards; I was living by my standards, and my standards were really, really stupid.

 All I saw was the negative — rent prices going up every year, bumper to bumper traffic, etc.

 I was living a nice life, but I wasn’t happy.
 Here’s why:

 I wasn’t trying to be happy.

-This should fall into the “no shit” area of common sense, but a lot of you are probably making the same mistakes that I was:
+This should fall into the “no shit” area of common sense, but some of you may be making the same mistake that I was:

 I wanted to travel the world, but I wasn’t saving the money to do it.
 I wanted to be healthy and fit, but I didn’t eat well or exercise.
 I wanted be a writer, but I never actually wrote.